Deciem stores reopen after founder was ousted

-TORONTO — Several briefly shuttered Deciem stores reopened on Saturday, a day after the founder of the so-called "Abnormal Beauty Company" was ousted by an Ontario court ruling.
+TORONTO — Deciem stores that had been shuttered for several days reopened on Saturday, after the founder of the so-called "Abnormal Beauty Company" was ousted by an Ontario court ruling.

 The stores were closed last week by decree of then-chief executive Brandon Truaxe, who announced on Instagram that all Deciem operations would be shutting down until further notice, alluding to allegations of criminal misconduct.

-He was later removed from his post on an interim basis as a result of a court application from Estee Lauder Companies Inc., which holds a one-third stake in the business.
+On Friday, he was removed from his post on an interim basis as a result of a court application from Estee Lauder Companies Inc., which holds a one-third stake in the business.

-But in spite of locations in the Toronto area being reopened, all was not as usual on Saturday.
+And while an Estee Lauder spokeswoman confirmed the stores had reopened, not everything about the brand had returned to normal.

-The company Instagram account, once home to hundreds of what Estee Lauder described as "outrageous, disturbing, defamatory, and/or offensive posts," has gone black.
+The company Instagram account, once home to hundreds of what Estee Lauder described as "outrageous, disturbing, defamatory, and/or offensive posts," was taken down on Friday and had yet to be restored by Saturday afternoon.

+Mark Gelowitz, a lawyer representing Estee Lauder, cited Truaxe's Instagram posts — along with his decision to close the business — as a reason for the court application, saying his behaviour led to numerous legal concerns from landlords, suppliers and employees.

 By The Canadian Press

-TORONTO — Several briefly shuttered Deciem stores reopened on Saturday, a day after the founder of the so-called "Abnormal Beauty Company" was ousted by an Ontario court ruling.
+TORONTO — Deciem stores that had been shuttered for several days reopened on Saturday, after the founder of the so-called "Abnormal Beauty Company" was ousted by an Ontario court ruling.

 The stores were closed last week by decree of then-chief executive Brandon Truaxe, who announced on Instagram that all Deciem operations would be shutting down until further notice, alluding to allegations of criminal misconduct.

-He was later removed from his post on an interim basis as a result of a court application from Estee Lauder Companies Inc., which holds a one-third stake in the business.
+On Friday, he was removed from his post on an interim basis as a result of a court application from Estee Lauder Companies Inc., which holds a one-third stake in the business.

-But in spite of locations in the Toronto area being reopened, all was not as usual on Saturday.
+And while an Estee Lauder spokeswoman confirmed the stores had reopened, not everything about the brand had returned to normal.

-The company Instagram account, once home to hundreds of what Estee Lauder described as "outrageous, disturbing, defamatory, and/or offensive posts," has gone black.
+The company Instagram account, once home to hundreds of what Estee Lauder described as "outrageous, disturbing, defamatory, and/or offensive posts," was taken down on Friday and had yet to be restored by Saturday afternoon.

+Mark Gelowitz, a lawyer representing Estee Lauder, cited Truaxe's Instagram posts — along with his decision to close the business — as a reason for the court application, saying his behaviour led to numerous legal concerns from landlords, suppliers and employees.

 By The Canadian Press

-TORONTO — Several briefly shuttered Deciem stores reopened on Saturday, a day after the founder of the so-called "Abnormal Beauty Company" was ousted by an Ontario court ruling.
+TORONTO — Deciem stores that had been shuttered for several days reopened on Saturday, after the founder of the so-called "Abnormal Beauty Company" was ousted by an Ontario court ruling.

 The stores were closed last week by decree of then-chief executive Brandon Truaxe, who announced on Instagram that all Deciem operations would be shutting down until further notice, alluding to allegations of criminal misconduct.

-He was later removed from his post on an interim basis as a result of a court application from Estee Lauder Companies Inc., which holds a one-third stake in the business.
+On Friday, he was removed from his post on an interim basis as a result of a court application from Estee Lauder Companies Inc., which holds a one-third stake in the business.

-But in spite of locations in the Toronto area being reopened, all was not as usual on Saturday.
+And while an Estee Lauder spokeswoman confirmed the stores had reopened, not everything about the brand had returned to normal.

-The company Instagram account, once home to hundreds of what Estee Lauder described as "outrageous, disturbing, defamatory, and/or offensive posts," has gone black.
+The company Instagram account, once home to hundreds of what Estee Lauder described as "outrageous, disturbing, defamatory, and/or offensive posts," was taken down on Friday and had yet to be restored by Saturday afternoon.

+Mark Gelowitz, a lawyer representing Estee Lauder, cited Truaxe's Instagram posts — along with his decision to close the business — as a reason for the court application, saying his behaviour led to numerous legal concerns from landlords, suppliers and employees.

 By The Canadian Press